-If you host an online course or coaching program or if you are preparing to do so, you may have heard of Kajabi.
+If you host an online course or e-learning program or if you are preparing to do so, you may have heard of Kajabi.
 Kajabi is a knowledge commerce platform.
-It allows you to promote, create, and sell digital products.
-It is like a content management system CMS because it allows you to create tools for your online business, including:
+It allows you to promote, create, and sell digital products, like for example, an online coaching course.
+Essentially, Kajabi serves as a content management system CMS that provides the following tools to support your online business:

 - a website